Overview of Undergraduate Programs

 with a breadth of skills in the core information technologies including programming,

-computer hardware and networking, databases, human/machine interfaces and Web technologies.
+computer hardware and networking, databases, human/machine interfaces, and Web technologies.

 The program accommodates both new direct-from-high-school freshmen and junior-level

-transfers from community and technical colleges.
+transfers from the community and technical colleges.